GrzegorzKozub/arch/README.md

 ## Wayland

 Wayland is now enabled on Intel.
-Alacritty and Visual Studio Code are running in native Wayland.
-Brave is running on XWayland because KeePassXC auto-type is not supported in native.
+Visual Studio Code is running in native Wayland.
+Kitty is running on XWayland because native window decorations are ugly.
+Brave and KeePassXC are running on XWayland because auto-type is not supported in native.

 To enable Wayland on NVIDIA, adding `nvidia_drm.modeset=1` kernel module setting and running `ln -s /dev/null /etc/udev/rules.d/61-gdm.rules` is required.
 XWayland stutters, high latency in games and lack of Wayland support in `nvidia-settings` (coolbits, undervolting and overclocking) prevent from enabling Wayland on NVIDIA at this point.